WTO Logo

 Membership expanded quickly in its early years.
 Many developing nations and transition economies have applied to integrate into the global economy.

-A Ministerial Conference was planned for Seattle, USA, 1999 to start a fresh round of trade talks.
-However, the meeting was a complete disaster because of widespread demonstrations and disputes between industrialized and poor nations.
+A Ministerial Conference was planned for Seattle, USA, in 1999 to start a fresh round of trade talks.
+However, the meeting was a complete disaster due to widespread demonstrations and disputes between industrialized and developing nations.

-In 2001, in Doha, Qatar, a new round of negotiations was initiated under the name Doha Development Round despite this defeat.
+In 2001, in Doha, Qatar, a new round of negotiations, the Doha Development Round, was initiated despite this defeat.
 The goal of this round was to give developing nations better trading opportunities.

-The organization persisted in liberalizing trade and settling trade disputes between its member nations throughout the 2000s.
-It was essential to controlling international trade during the 2008–2009 global financial crisis.
+The organization continued to liberalize trade and to settle trade disputes among its member nations throughout the 2000s.
+It was essential to control international trade during the 2008–2009 global financial crisis.

 The Trade Facilitation Agreement, the first multilateral deal signed since its founding, marked a major milestone for the organization in 2013 during the Bali Ministerial Conference.